 We at PT360 have made the following changes to our regular practice in order to keep providing high quality, necessary care while keeping our community safe from the spread of COVID-19.

 We now offer Telehealth physical therapy services to allow you to continue with physical therapy from the safety and comfort of your own home!
 Our Telehealth PT will use Doxy.me, a secure video and audio platform that allows us to provide personalized care while maintaining HIPAA compliance.
 At this time, most insurance carriers are covering Telehealth PT due to the COVID-19 pandemic.
 Head over to our Telehealth PT portal to email your therapist and request a visit!

 We are continuing our phased reopening and allowing non-urgent patients to receive in-person physical therapy services.
 In order to keep everyone safe & healthy during COVID-19, we are regularly screening our patients & employees, limiting traffic in our offices, and regularly cleaning treatment surfaces, equipment, and high touch points.
 Therapists are taking care to distance themselves & their patients from other treatment groups in the clinic to remain within the CDC guidelines.
-Independent pool use, massage therapy, and limited in-person classes have resumed as of 6/15/20.
-Limited in-person aquatic classes will resume by 8/4/20 in our Shelburne location only.
+Independent pool use, massage therapy, and limited in-person classes have resumed.
+Limited in-person aquatic classes are at our Shelburne location only.

 Patients are required to wear masks and we will be taking their temperatures prior to their PT session to make sure everyone is safe to be in the office.
 We are also requiring patients to obtain permission from their primary care physician for in-person physical therapy if they:

 - have moderate to severe asthma or other lung conditions

 - are immunocompromised